 3. Assess school-managed devices and install Bluebook.

-- For AP Exams, PSAT 8/9, and PSAT/NMSQT, check your devices to see if they can support Bluebook testing.
+- For AP Exams, SAT School Day, and PSAT-related assessments, check your devices to see if they can support Bluebook testing.
 Check Bluebook™ device specs.

-- Install Bluebook on school-managed testing devices for in-school testing.
+- Install Bluebook on school-managed testing devices.
 Get Bluebook.

-- Install Bluebook for students who attend your school and want to use their school-managed device at an international SAT administration.
+- Install Bluebook for students who want to take SAT Weekend on their school-managed device.